Tachyon-Sonics/ChaosCastle/README.md

 - The `ChaosCastle.jar` file was incorrectly built.
 Note that the default gradle target will create it as a library without the required dependencies.
 Make sure you create it with the `executableJar` gradle task.
     - When this is the case, trying to launch it from the command line will display the following error message: `no main manifest attribute, in ChaosCastle.jar`.

 If the game crashes after starting, it might also be due to a corrupt configuration file.
 You can reset the settings by deleting the file `ChaosCastle/.settings` in your `Documents` folder.
-If the top-scores file is corrupted (top scores fail to load - [F1] on title screen), delete the `ChaosCastle/.data/TopScores` file.
+If the top-scores file is corrupted (top scores fail to load - <kbd>F1</kbd> on title screen), delete the `ChaosCastle/.data/TopScores` file.
 Note that games are saved by default in the `ChaosCastle` folder which is inside your `Documents` folder.

-If there are problems in full-screen mode (screen is black, visuals are partially out of screen, menu does not work), press [ALT]-[TAB] to leave full-screen.
+If there are problems in full-screen mode (screen is black, visuals are partially out of screen, menu does not work), press <kbd>ALT</kbd>-<kbd>TAB</kbd> to leave full-screen.
 You can then quit the game by choosing the "File / Quit" menu from the system tray icon.
-On macOS you can just use [⌘]-[Q] to quit the application immediately at any time.
+On macOS you can just use <kbd>⌘</kbd>-<kbd>Q</kbd> to quit the application immediately at any time.
 Then, in the launcher, choose a different value for **Java2D Pipeline**, or change **Mode** to "Window".

 Note: on macOS &gt;= 13, full-screen mode is only working with recent Java revisions (see https://bugs.openjdk.org/browse/JDK-8312518).
 If only a black screen is visible in full-screen mode, you may want to update your Java Runtime Environment to a more recent version or revision.